mediaformat/fediembedi/readme.txt

 = Updates =

+The plugin is under active development, and will keep be tagging releases.
-I will be making frequent updates in the coming days, if you want updates from within Wordpress admin, I suggest installing [Github Updater](https://github.com/afragen/github-updater) as a companion plugin.
+I will be setting up a Github mirror, to facilitate updates using [Github Updater](https://github.com/afragen/github-updater) as a companion plugin.

 == Installation ==